About Me

 Wherever (wo)men are noble, they love bright colour and wherever they can live healthily, bright colour is given them in sky, sea, flowers and living creatures!
 Ruskin, On Poppies, from Proserpina.

-I’ve worked in Publishing - mostly Copyright - and an Image Library at a major art museum where vibrant colours of works from the Pre-Raphaelite movement, fleeting scenic views of the Impressionists and highly detailed studies by Botanical Painters were inspirations.
-I've also worked freelance for a textile agent and my designs were taken to international shows such as Heimtex in Frankfurt and Surtex in New York.
+I’ve worked in Publishing on an international scale - mostly on Copyright - and managed an Image Library at a major art museum where the vibrant colours of works from the Pre-Raphaelite movement, fleeting scenic views of the Impressionists and highly detailed studies by Botanical Painters were inspirations.
+I've also worked freelance for a textile agent and my designs were taken to major trade fairs such as Heimtex in Frankfurt and Surtex in New York.

 My current creativity is process driven, combined with analogue materials such as gouache and pen.
 I follow biophilic principles, ‘biophilia’ meaning ‘love of life’, using natural colours, surfaces and light, often taking works outside for the elements to work their own magic.
 I make one-off originals and digital reproductions for fashion and homewares - an environmentally clean way of working - proud to carry on tradition as part of a long ancestral line of craftspeople.

-In 2025 I exhibited in Spring Fever with The West Norfolk Artists Association at Chequer House Gallery, King's Lynn and in 2024 I was selected for Sensing Nature at The Babylon Gallery, Ely.
-In 2019, I was a finalist from over 5,000 entries in the Liberty Open Call search for the best untapped textile design in the UK and as a textiles student, I won a competition with prestige manufacturers Fox for my umbrella cover design.
+In 2025 I exhibited in Spring Fever with West Norfolk Artist's Association at Chequer House Gallery, King's Lynn and Sshhh!
+Secret Auction at Cromer Artspace.
+In 2024 I was selected for Sensing Nature at Babylon Gallery, Ely and their Eel Day merchandise.
+In 2019, I reached the final 12 of 5,000+ entries in Liberty Open Call's search for the best textile design in the UK.
+As a 2nd year textiles student, I won a competition with prestige manufacturers Fox for my umbrella cover design.

 Selected Exhibitions